awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 Enhanced networking is supported only for HVM instances\.
 Enabling enhanced networking with a PV instance can make it unreachable\.
 Setting this attribute without the proper module or module version can also make your instance unreachable\.
 + Ensure that the instance has internet connectivity\.
 + Install and configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) or the [AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/) on any computer you choose, preferably your local desktop or laptop\.
 For more information, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
 Enhanced networking cannot be managed from the Amazon EC2 console\.
 + If you have important data on the instance that you want to preserve, you should back that data up now by creating an AMI from your instance\.
-Updating kernels and kernel modules, as well as enabling the `sriovNetSupport` attribute, might render incompatible instances or operating systems unreachable; if you have a recent backup, your data will still be retained if this happens\.
+Updating kernels and kernel modules, as well as enabling the `sriovNetSupport` attribute, might render incompatible instances or operating systems unreachable\.
+If you have a recent backup, your data will still be retained if this happens\.

-## Testing Whether Enhanced Networking is Enabled<a name="test-enhanced-networking"></a>
+## Testing Whether Enhanced Networking Is Enabled<a name="test-enhanced-networking"></a>

 Enhanced networking with the Intel 82599 VF interface is enabled if the `ixgbevf` module is installed on your instance and the `sriovNetSupport` attribute is set\.